Public Information | Te Whatu Ora - Te Tai Tokerau

 Take Sore Throats Seriously

-By taking sore throats seriously, we can help prevent life long illness and suffering for our tamariki.
+By taking sore throats seriously, we can help prevent lifelong illness and suffering for our tamariki.

 • Stop sore throats hurting hearts.
 An untreated sore throat (‘strep throat’) can lead to rheumatic fever, or rheumatic heart disease which can cause serious heart problems.

-• If a child complains of a sore throat make sure they are checked by a doctor.
+• If a child complains of a sore throat, make sure they are checked by a doctor.

-• If a ‘strep throat’ is diagnosed, the doctor will usually prescribe a 10 day course of antibiotics.
+• If a ‘strep throat’ is diagnosed, the doctor will usually prescribe a 10-day course of antibiotics.

-• It is important to complete the whole 10 day course to prevent rheumatic fever from developing.
+• It is important to complete the whole 10-day course to prevent rheumatic fever from developing.

-Throat Swabbing in Pharmacy for Eligible Māori or Pacific Peoples - 4-19 years old
+Throat Swabbing in Pharmacy for Eligible Māori or Pacific Peoples

 Browns Pharmacy Kaitaia